MaxHalford/eaopt/README.md

 4. Apply genetic operators following a given evolutionary model.
 5. Repeat from step 2 until the stopping criterion is satisfied.

 This description is voluntarily vague.
 It is up to the user to define the problem and the genetic operators to use.
-Two types of genetic operators exist:
+Different categories of genetic operators exist:

 - Mutation operators modify an existing solution.
 - Crossover operators generate a new solution by combining two or more existing ones.
+- Selection operators selects individuals that are to be evolved.
+- Migration swaps individuals between populations.
+- Speciation clusters individuals into subpopulations.

 Popular stopping criteria include